 1. Berries and Cherries

-There are tons of berries out there on the market, but the most common of them are blueberries, blackberries, strawberries, and raspberries.
+There are tons of berries out there on the market and luckily they are among the best fruits that fight inflammation.
+The most common berries include blueberries, blackberries, strawberries, and raspberries.
 Another great anti-inflammatory food is cherries.
 These fruits all have antioxidants called anthocyanin which have anti-inflammatory properties and fight free radical damage in the body.
 [R]

 RELATED: 10 Delicious Protein Shake Recipes